Director Roger Corman Writer Charles B. Griffith

 It’s all there in the title, and yet the literate script from Corman’s regular scribe Charles Griffith keeps the crackpot revelations till near the very end.
 For a formulaic Fifties creature feature it’s neatly compact and certainly doesn’t waste any time plunging the audience into its post-nuclear landscape of despair; its vaguely apocalyptic feel is augmented by quoting suitably grim passages from the Bible, and existential angst from the French scientist-cum-philosopher Dr Jules Deveroux, played with garlic-scented aplomb by veteran character actor and Corman alumni Mel Welles.
 The surprise in the cast is Russell Johnson aka The Professor from Gilligan’s Island, who no doubt is doing his scientific training on a deserted island learning how to make a radio out of coconuts AND how to keep his bunk mates crab-free.

-It’s a turbulent 70 minute ride, as cracked as a crab shell in a New England restaurant.
-B-monster fans rejoice as we lower ourselves into the tank for Roger Corman’s Attack Of The Crab Monsters.
+It’s a turbulent 70 minute ride, as cracked as a crab shell in a

 Director Roger Corman Writers Leo Gordon, Jack Hill